-Deep networks trained with the contrastive loss may suffer from collapse to trivial solutions~\cite{BYOL}.
-For our framework, the teacher and student can take a shortcut by outputting a constant zero disparity, which causes $\mathcal{L}_c$ to remain zero.
-To mitigate this problem, we further incorporate both the photometric loss $\mathcal{L}_p^s$ and the smoothness loss $\mathcal{L}_s^s$ in~\cref{eq: photometric} and~\cref{eq: smoothness} as the auxiliary losses to facilitate the training of the student network.
+Teacher-student frameworks often suffer from collapsing to trivial solutions~\cite{BYOL}.
+In our case, both teacher and student could take a shortcut by predicting constant zero disparities, which would make $\mathcal{L}_g$ vanish.
+To prevent this degeneration, we incorporate photometric loss $\mathcal{L}_p$ and smoothness loss $\mathcal{L}_s$ (defined in~\cref{eq: photometric} and~\cref{eq: smoothness}) as auxiliary objectives to regularize the student’s learning.